concordion/concordion-markdown-extension/src/test/resources/spec/concordion/markdown/Grammar.md

 </div>

 #### Closing an example
+The example block continues until it is closed either implicitly or explicitly.

 An example is implicitly closed on any of these conditions:

 * another example starts, or